PatrickTangwen/cse15l_lab_reports2/index.md

 ```
 Instead, to reverse the array in place without creating a new array, we only need to traverse half of the elements.
 During reversing, we can create a temp variable to store the value before swapping and then swap the first and last element until the index i reaches to the value length/2.
 In this way, we avoid swap repeated elements after i reaching the value length/2. <br>

+**Part 3 Reflection**<br>
+In these two weeks, I learned how to analyze the component of url and how to find and fix bugs using Junit.
+The terms introduced in week3 is very useful as it teaches me that somes if input that doesn’t induce a failure, it doesn't mean the program has no bug.
+So,to make sure our programs will work, we should try different inputs to test our programs.